preetsanjam/Sample-ML-Project/notes.md

     - The `.` refers to the current directory (your project folder).
     - So `-e .` tells pip to install the current project in editable mode using `pyproject.toml` or `setup.py`.

+### **ML Project Lifecycle**
 - **Data ingestion** means reading the data from databases.
-For reading the data, we need a data path and a database configuration.
-Data ingestion configuration will have the information about the data path and the database configuration
+For reading the data, we need a data path and a database configuration. **Data ingestion configuration** will have the information about the data path and the database configuration.

+    After having read the data, we split the data into:
+    - Train set
+    - Test set
+    - Validation set

+    The output of data ingestion configuration will be a **data ingestion artifact**.

+- **Data validation**: To validate the data, we require schema of the data along with train set, test set and validation set.
+All four pieces of information become part of the **data validation configuration**.

+    The output of data validation pipeline is train and test sets.
+This forms the **data validation artifact**.

+- The output of data validation pipeline becomes the input of **data transformation** pipeline, which gets further connected to the **model trainer pipleline**.